 2. You are going to want to see full wedding galleries or blog posts from your photographer.
 A broken clock is right twice a day in the same way that a photographer can take one photograph that looks great.
 See how they capture the whole day.
 Do they take beautiful portraits but don’t have the right lighting set up to capture dark receptions?

 3. Find out the approach they take photographing a wedding day.
 Do they focus on candid or are they high-fashion?
 Somewhere in between?
 What is their philosophy?
 Are they invested in getting to know your story as a couple?
-You want to make sure both you and your photographer similarly approach the day.
+You want to make sure both you and your photographer are on the same page as far as what's most important.

 4. Coming back to value, do they offer things that are important to you?
 Extra coverage for your reception, an engagement session, a wedding album, wall art for your future home - photography is more than just the digital files you receive!
 Being able to hold these memories is a big deal.
 You can’t use floppy disks anymore and flash drives will eventually get to the same place.